UCANR-IGIS/ParseDroneImgs/README.md

 ## Usage

-The script provides the following options
+The script provides options to

-- whether to create subdirectories for each flight
+- create subdirectories for each flight
-- whether to move or copy files into flight subdirector
+- move or copy files into flight subdirector
-- the time interval between flights
+- define the time interval between flights
-- whether to create point shapefiles
+- create point shapefiles

-Options can be changed through a text menu.
-Enter one of the letters highlighted in blue to modify that option.
+The script can be run from the command line, the Windows Explorer 'Send To', or any other method for launching a Python script (see also Launching the Script below).
+A text based menu system allows you to change options by entering one of the letters highlighted in blue.

 ![command window 01](images/cmd_window01.png)